“Show me the money”, is what we hear these days. Marketers walk around using reporting tools and spreadsheets to measure what works best.

 Measure using groups One way to measure is to look at the difference between marketed and not-marketed groups.
 This big picture ROI measurement is something that you can only look at periodically.

-On a daily basis you can look at the Patch to Purchase and how clicks and engagement flows through to incremental sales.
+On a daily basis you can look at the Path to Purchase and how clicks and engagement flows through to incremental sales.
 You can do email marketing testing with frequency, content and designs to increase that.
 But please avoid to let those e-mail statistics become goals on their own.

 Just clickthroughs is not enough, you want to focus on high impact measurements.
 You can be very effective in the middle of the sales funnel, which might not translate into sales or revenue.
 Ultimately everything is in service of your ROI and how your work in different channels will add to that.